Gargee-srivastava/FAKE-NEWS-DETECTION-SYSTEM/README.md

 * Fake news can affect the nation as well as international relations.
 In 2017, Qatar’s state news agency declared that its Twitter account had been hacked and hackers published hoax comments to criticize aspects of the Arab Gulf and US foreign policy towards Iran.
 *  Due to the false comments, neighboring countries like Bahrain, the United Arab Emirates, Saudi Arabia and Egypt broke diplomatic ties with Qatar. -->

+## Folder Description

+* API : This folder has information about all machine learning models along with how to train them from scratch and also run in development server.
+* Chrome extension : This folder contains the design information about the chrome extension which is built as a platform independent source to tackle fake news circulation.
+* Morphed Image Classifier : To check if a given image has been morphed by someone, do refer to this folder.
+* spread sheet update :
+* website-UI : This folder contains the design implementation of our website.

 ## Tech/framework used